Case Study

 Quantitive research

-Navigation was system-led, not user-led
+System-led, not user-led

 To understand the problem at platform level, I led research across both user groups.
 A clear pattern emerged across every method: the editor forced users into predefined paths regardless of their goal.
 Navigation was system-led rather than intent-led.
 Guidance was generic instead of contextual.